 Ferrovie dello Stato, line Milano-Sempione, stop: Stresa, connection with the boat.
 Ferrovie Nord, line Milano-Laverno, stop: Laverno.
 Many meters away you will find the embarkment by boat or hydroplane.

 The tour through it is fascinating: a continuous, rich sequence of sumptuously furnished rooms.
-Of particular interest are the Throne Room, the Room of Queens and the Picture Gallery (or General Berthier's Room), a unique memorial of its kind containing more than 130 paintings, from the followers of Leonardo to the triumph of baroque.
+Of particular interest are the Throne Room and the General Berthier's Room: a unique memorial of its kind containing more than 130 paintings created between the sixteenth and seventeenth centuries by authors such as Boltraffio, Giampietrino and Daniele Crespi.
 Canvases by famous artists including the Neapolitan painter Luca Giordano, the Tuscan Francesco Zuccarelli and the Flemish Pieter Muller, known as the Tempest, cover all the walls of the building, alongside extremely valuable furniture, marbles, neoclassical stuccoes and Flemish sculptures and tapestries.
-Six grottoes on the ground floor of the Palace are particularly splendid, completely decorated with pebbles, white and black stones, slivers of tuff, stuccoes and marbles, designed as cool, pleasure retreats, protected from the summer heat.

-The Italian-style baroque Garden on Isola Bella is world famous, in many places raised on artificial terraces like an elegant ship of stone and flowers sailing through the intense blue of Lake Maggiore.
+The Italian-style baroque Garden on Isola Bella is world famous, an elegant ship of stone and flowers sailing through the intense blue of Lake Maggiore.
 The nucleus of its complex theatrical structure, around the Teatro Massimo, is represented by ten superimposed terraces which form a truncated pyramid, surrounded by parterres on different levels, linked by stairways.